uaf-math/calc1/index.md

 * A great place to start is to read the [syllabus](assets/general/Spring2020/MATH251-Syllabus-S2020-generic.pdf).

-* Your first assignments will be in [FIX ME WebAssign](https://webassign.net/).
+* Your first assignments will be in [WebAssign](https://webassign.net/).
 Information about how to log on for the first time and our course code can be found at the [WebAssign](webassign) menu item on the left.
 Note that you gain access to an electronic copy of our textbook via WebAssign.

 * Check out the day-to-day [schedule](assets/general/Spring2020/M251-Spring-2020-Schedule.pdf).